Tremont, Maine

 Tremont is a town in Hancock County, Maine, United States.
-It is located on the southwestern side of Mount Desert Island, known to locals as "the quiet side."
+It is located on the southwestern side of Mount Desert Island, an area commonly referred to by residents as the "quiet side."

-Tremont includes the villages of Bass Harbor (or McKinley), Bernard, Gotts Island, Seal Cove and West Tremont.
-Part of Acadia National Park lies within the town.
-Bass Harbor is the terminus for the Swan's Island ferry and the Frenchboro ferry.
+Tremont includes the villages of Bass Harbor (also known historically as McKinley), Bernard, Gotts Island, Seal Cove, and West Tremont.
+A portion of Acadia National Park lies within the town boundaries.
+Bass Harbor serves as the terminus for both the Swan's Island and Frenchboro ferries.
 The population was 1,544 at the 2020 census.

 History

-Settled in 1762, it was incorporated on June 3, 1848 as Mansel, the name given the island by John Winthrop's company of emigrants to the Massachusetts Bay Colony in 1630.
+Settled in 1762, it was incorporated on June 3, 1848, as Mansel, the name given the island by Isaac Young Ellis company of emigrants to the Massachusetts Bay Colony in 1630.
 Two months later, on August 8 it was renamed Tremont, which means "three mountains" in French.
 By 1880, when the population was 2,011, the town had a sawmill, shipyard, gristmill, shingle mill and brickyard.
 Fishing and fish curing were the principal industries.
 Today, tourism is important to the economy.